-Practical: Students develop practical music-making skills focusing on keyboard, guitar and drum set playing to be used in a band setting.
+Practical: Students develop practical music-making skills focusing on keyboard, guitar and drum set playing in a band setting.

-Theory and Composing: Understanding fundamental music concepts such as pitch, rhythm, tempo, harmony, form, timbre and musical expression and using a selection of music technologies to create original compositions and develop an understanding of form, simple harmony and melody writing.
+Theory and Composing: Students will develop an understanding of fundamental music concepts such as pitch, rhythm, tempo, harmony, form, timbre, and musical expression and use a selection of music technologies to create original compositions and develop an understanding of form, simple harmony, and melody writing.